Skip to content

 Another tool: A Co-op

 Working together with one or more other families can be a great way to get some of the weekly subjects done.
 We’ve used a co-op for many years with anywhere from one to 6 other families.
-In those, we covered as many as 6 and as few as 1 subject (Shakespeare, since it works well in a group.)
+In those, we covered as many as 6 and as few as 1 subjects (Shakespeare, since it works well in a group.)

 Some subjects are good for groups